MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 17. In the **Justification Required** window that appears, select the **Other (explain)** option.
 In the **Explain why you're changing this label** field, enter **Testing what happens when a label is removed from a document** and then select **Change**.

 18. Note how the watermark in the document has disappeared.
 In the **Sensitivity** group in the Word ribbon, select the down arrow.
-In the drop-down menu that appears, note that while **Highly Confidential** > **Project - Falcon** is displayed, neither display a check mark next to them.
+In the drop-down menu that appears, note that while **Highly Confidential** > **Project - Falcon** is displayed, no check marks appear next to them.
 This indicates the sensitivity label is no longer being applied to this document.

 19. To re-apply the sensitivity label to the document, select **Highly Confidential** > **Project - Falcon** in the drop-down menu.
 Note how the watermark reappears in the document.

 20. In the Word document, enter **111-11-1111** below the previous line of text that you entered.
 This number is the same format as a U.S. Social Security Number.

 	**Note**: In Word for the Web, the custom watermark specificed in the **Project - Falcon** policy does not display by default.
-To view the custom watermark, select the **View** tab and then in the menu select **Reading View**.
-Alternatively, in the real world, you could use the Word Desktop App which would display these by default.
+To view the custom watermark, select the **View** tab and then in the Word ribbon, select **Reading View**.
+Note how the watermark appears diagonally across the middle of the document.
+This is how the watermark will appear to someone reading the document.
+Alternatively, in the real world, you could use the Word Desktop App which would display the watermark in this format by default.

-	To exit reading view, select the **Edit Document** drop-down menu and then select **Edit**.
+	To exit Reading View, select the **Edit Document** drop-down menu and then select **Edit**.

 21. You will now save the document.
-On the title bar, to the right of Word, select **Document1**.
+On the title bar, to the right of Word, select **Document** (or **Document1**, whichever default name Word applies to the document).
 In the drop-down menu that appears, confirm the file **Location** says **Alex Wilber > Documents**. <br/>

 	In the **File Name** field, rename the file to **ProtectedDocument1** and then select outside of this file name menu (select inside the document).
-Note the new name assigned to the file in the title bar.
+Note the new name assigned to the file appears in the title bar.

-22. On the right-side of the menu bar, select the **Share** button.
+22. At the top-right side of the page, below Alex Wilber's name and picture, select the **Share** button.
 In the drop-down menu that appears, select **Share**.

-21. In the **Share ProtectedDocument1.docx** window that opens, select the **Gear icon** next to **Copy link.**
+21. In the **Share "ProtectedDocument1"** window that appears, select the **Gear icon** (Link settings) next to the **Copy link** button.

-22. On the **Link settings** page that appears, select **People you choose**.
+22. On the **Link settings** window that appears, select **People you choose**.

 	Under **More settings**, the current option is **Can edit**.
-You want to change this so that Joni can only view the document.
-Select **Can edit**.
+You plan to share this document with Joni Sherman, but you only want Joni to be able to view the document.
+To make this permissions change, select **Can edit**.
 In the menu that appears, you can see that **Can edit** has a check mark next to it, which indicates this is the current setting.
 To limit Joni to read-only permission, select **Can view** and then select **Apply**.

-23. Back on the **Share ProtectedDocument1.docx** window, enter **Joni** in the **Add a name, group, or email** Field.
+23. Back on the **Share "ProtectedDocument1"** window, enter **Joni** in the **Add a name, group, or email** Field.
 A list of users whose name starts with **joni** should appear.
 Select **Joni Sherman**.

-24. On the **Share ProtectedDocument1.docx** window, hover your mouse over the "eye" icon that appears to the right of Joni's name.
+24. On the **Share "ProtectedDocument1"** window, hover your mouse over the "eye" icon that appears to the right of Joni's name.
 Doing so should display **Can view**, which is the current setting that you assigned to her for this docuyment.
+The "eye" icon is the designation for "Can view".
 Select the **Copy link** button.

-25. Once the **Link copied** message appears at the bottom of the **Share ProtectedDocument1.docx** window, then select the X in the upper-right corner of the window to close it.
+25. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper-right corner of the window to close it.

 26. Leave the **ProtectedDocument1** tab open displaying the document.
 You may need to reference this document in the next exercise if you need to recopy its link.